 A cat with aortic thromboembolism will have a weak or absent pulse in the groin.

 Paralysis tick poisoning is extremely common in Australia, with my local (small) veterinarian seeing around 30 cases in dogs and cats every month.
 If you live in a tick-prone area, this may increase your veterinarian’s index of suspicion.
-A thorough examination of your cat from the nose all along to the tail will be performed.
-However, the absence of a tick does not necessarily exclude the possibility of a paralysis tick as it is possible the tick has already fed and dropped off the cat (as happened with our own cat).
+The veterinarian will perform a thorough physical examination from head to toe to look for a tick.
+However, the absence of a tick does not necessarily exclude the possibility of a paralysis tick as it is possible the tick has already fed and dropped off the cat.

 - Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat.